 Anyway, each method has its advantages and disadvantages, depending on your needs.
 You can choose one that works best for you.

-How to Transfer Photos and Videos from iPhone to PC
+How to Transfer Photos from iPhone to External Hard Drive

-How to Transfer Photos from PC to iPhone in 6 Ways
+How to Transfer Files from PC to iPhone without iTunes